 AWFUL.
 It is maddening to me when people say he’s their favourite author.
 I mean, to each their own blah blah blah, but your taste needs a kick in the crotch, in my humble opinion, if you truly believe this is quality stuff.

 Karin Slaughter.
 Meg Gardiner.
 J.D.
 Baker.

 You want to read exceptional crime fiction?
-Pick up one of these authors and let the excellence wash away any trace of Patterson from your booknerd brain.
-Literally, anything they’ve written is 100x better than Patterson.
+Pick up one of these authors and let the excellence wash away any trace of Patterson from your book nerd brain.
+Literally, anything those authors have written is 100x better than Patterson.

 “He’s a terrible writer, but he’s very successful.” – Stephen King on James Patterson.